Oct. 29, 2018 editor’s note: CC is 16 years old and will turn 17 years old Dec. 22, 2018. This post and headline have been updated.

-CC, the first-ever cloned cat and perhaps the most well-known feline in the world, recently turned 15 years old and she appears to have most of her nine lives ahead of her, according to her owner and the man who helped clone her at Texas A&M University in 2002.
+CC, the first-ever cloned cat and perhaps the most well-known feline in the world is quickly approaching 17 years old and she appears to have most of her nine lives ahead of her, according to her owner and the man who helped clone her at Texas A&M University in 2002.

 “One of the big concerns that critics of cloning had was that cloned animals would suffer health problems and not live as long as non-cloned animals,” Kraemer explains.